berthubert/simplomon/README.md

 # simplomon
-Very simple monitoring system with a single configuration file and a single binary.
+Very simple availability monitoring system with a single configuration file and a single binary.
 Also comes a a Docker image.

 Key differences compared to existing systems:

  * Setup in 5 minutes, no need to ever think about it anymore
  * Also check what should not work (ports that should be closed)
- * Pin certain things how they _should_ be (like NS records)
+ * Pin certain things to how they _should_ be (like NS records)
  * Advanced features by default
    * certificate expiry checking
    * DNS synchronization